You are here: Website Maintenance > Ongoing operation

 - Hosting on our own systems

-This is not an add-on service, but part of the model.
+This is not an additional service, but part of the model.

 Automated System Checks

-Frequent a website is created once and then not further attended to.
-After go-live, the agency's assignment is completed.
-What happens in ongoing operation is not followed further.
-Standard CMS environments usually react only when something is visibly broken.
+Often, a website is created once and then no longer given much attention.
+After going live, the agency’s job is considered done.
+What happens during ongoing operation is not further monitored.
+Standard CMS environments usually only respond when something is visibly broken.

 The lilac-CMS continuously checks central functions:

-The goal is not control, but preventing outages in ongoing operation.
+The goal is not control but to prevent downtime during ongoing operation.

 Security Without Plugin Dependency